johsteffens/About-Me/README.md

 F: Why do you love software development so much?
 <br>
 A: I don't really.
-I love giving commands; but only computers would obey.
+I love giving commands; but only machines would obey.

 F: What do you think could be the best programming language?
 <br>